 Duncan Hospital has taken a giant step forward in their care for expectant mothers.
 Patients are now seen in the Mother and Child Health building, which opened in August 2011.
 During the first month of this facility's use, 661 babies were born.
 This building is enabling doctors and nurses to provide better, safer care for mothers and their children.

 Many Indian women who do not live near an EHA hospital give birth at home, where the consequences of complications can endanger the lives of both the mother and baby.
-The compassionate care patients receive from doctors and nurses at Duncan often is their only exposure to the love of Christ.
+The compassionate care patients receive from doctors and nurses at Duncan often is the only medical care they have access to.

 The hospital serves approximately two million people from an area in the north Indian state of Bihar as well as parts of neighboring Nepal.
 If it were not for Duncan, these people would have nowhere to go for safe, sanitary medical care.
 The original building was constructed in the 1950s and had deteriorated significantly.
 Every year, during the monsoon season, parts of the hospital would flood.
 The new facility is cleaner, more spacious, and has more natural light and ventilation.
 The nurses' stations are within the wards so nurses are better able to monitor and care for patients.
 Currently, all inpatient services have been moved to this new facility until funds are raised to build separate medical and surgical wards as well as a complex for radiology, x-ray, ultrasound, and laboratory services.
 Your gift today will help Duncan Hospital move toward the reality of having this expanded facility to serve others with love.

 Preparing to Serve...